 Look for software that combines the two main statistical forecasting methods: time series forecasting and model-based forecasting.
 Using both of these methods expedites demand planning, resource allocation, inventory management, production planning, and more.

 Conventional data analysis is a thing of the past.
 The most successful organizations use statistical forecasts to predict the future based on historical events.
-Statistical forecasting programs provide organizations that want to increase sales and optimize their supply chain with a viable long-term solution.
+The forecasting programs provide organizations that want to increase sales and optimize their supply chain with a viable long-term solution.